-Marcus Annius Verus was born at Rome on 26 April AD 121.
+Marcus Annius Verus was born in Rome on 26 April AD 121.

 His paternal great-grandfather, Annius Verus from Uccubi (near Corduba) in Baetica, had brought the family, wealthy through the production of olive oil, to prominence by gaining the rank of senator and praetor.

-His father, also called Marcus Annius Verus, married Domitia Lucilla, cam came from a wealthy family which owned a tile factory (which Marcus would inherit) close to Rome.
-But he would die young, when his son was only about three years old.
+His father, also called Marcus Annius Verus, married Domitia Lucilla, who came from a wealthy family that owned a tile factory (which Marcus would inherit) close to Rome.
+But he would die young when his son was only about three years old.

 It remains unknown just how it was that the young boy Marcus so early in his life attracted the attention of Hadrian, who affectionately nicknamed him ‘Verissimus’, enrolled him to equestrian rank at the age of only six, made him a priest of the Salian order at the age of eight and had him educated by the best teachers of the day.